 - Tobacco-Free Schools; Possession and Use of Tobacco, Tobacco-Related Devices, and Electronic Delivery Devices

 - Weapons Prohibition

-- Regular attendance in school and punctuality are important factors in a student's success in academic work, including success in meeting state and local requirements for graduation.
+- The School Board believes that regular attendance in school and punctuality are important factors in a student's success in academic work, including success in meeting state and local requirements for graduation.

 - For more information, read Board Policy 545: Attendance Policy & Guidelines.